rcmetcalf/rcmetcalf.github.io/_posts/2015-07-06-education.md

 # <center>Proud Tar Heel at the University of North Carolina at Chapel Hill.</center>

 I have a diverse range of interests, including history, writing, design, and event planning.
-I was able to structure a degree program that fully engaged my interests.

-I am working towards a B.A. in Media and Journalism, with a concentration in Public Relations, and a B.A. in Archaeology.
+I am working towards a B.A. in Anthropology and a B.A. in Archaeology.
 In addition to these degree programs, I am minoring in Information and Library Science.

-In Fall 2015, I will begin taking core classes for the Media and Journalism degree program.
+I hope to combine these interests for a career in museums, archives, or cultural resources management.

 Courses: